How to Add Zero-Cost AI Features to Any Website Using Local Models

 ollama run my-model "test input"

-Test the model against your validation function on all training examples plus 10-20 held-out prompts.
-If pass rate is below 80%, check your training data format.
-Most failures at this stage are ChatML formatting issues, not model quality issues.
+Test the model with your validation function on all training examples plus 10 to 20 inputs it has never seen.
+If the pass rate is below 80%, check your training data format.
+Most failures at this stage are ChatML formatting problems, not model quality problems.

 05